Duke Droese

-Early life, family and education

-According to an article on WWE.com, Droese is a graduate of the University of Miami.
-The same article indicates he earned a master's degree after leaving professional wrestling.

 Professional wrestling career

-Early Career (1990–1993)
+Early career (1990–1994)

 Droese was trained as a professional wrestler by Bobby Wales.
 He debuted in Miami, Florida in February 1990, defeating Johnny Blade in his first match.
 Droese wrestled on the Florida independent circuit throughout the early 1990s.
 In 1993, Droese wrestled under the name "Garbage Man", which was the inspiration for the gimmick he took the following year in the World Wrestling Federation.
 Before being signed to the WWF, Droese also wrestled under the ring name Rocco Gibraltar.
 Droese first came to national wrestling attention in 1993 thanks to Pro Wrestling Illustrated's annual PWI 500 (top 500 wrestlers in the world) where he was placed at #500.
 Throughout the first part of his tour with the WWE, Droese was accompanied to the ring by many fans chanting "500".

 World Wrestling Federation (1994–1996)

 In 1994, Droese was signed to a contract by the World Wrestling Federation.
 Droese was given the gimmick Duke "The Dumpster" Droese, a garbage man who carried a trash can to the ring.
 He debuted on Monday Night Raw defeating Barry Horowitz on May 23.
 In the summer of 1994 as an opponent for color commentator Jerry Lawler.
 In the course of a confrontation with Lawler, Droese was struck in the head with his own can, one of the first instances of hardcore wrestling on WWF Monday Night Raw.
 Lawler was obliged to apologize legitimately for "demonstrating such a brutal amount of violence".

-Droese took part in the 1995 Royal Rumble and the 1995 King of the Ring, but did not win at either event.
-Later in 1995, Droese began feuding with Hunter Hearst Helmsley (later known as Triple H).
+Droese took part in the 1995 Royal Rumble and the 1995 King of the Ring but did not win at either event.
+Later in 1995, Droese began feuding with Hunter Hearst Helmsley.
 At the 1996 Royal Rumble, Droese handed Helmsley his first WWF loss by disqualification in a match with the stipulation that the winner would enter the Royal Rumble match at number 30, while the loser would be obliged to enter at number one.
 Despite entering at number 30, Droese failed to win the Royal Rumble, and was eliminated by Diesel and Kama.

 The feud between Droese and Helmsley intensified on the January 27, 1996 edition of Superstars, when Helmsley attacked Droese after his match and cut off his hair.
 The feud culminated in a match that Helmsley won at In Your House 6 on February 18.
 Droese left the WWF in the summer of 1996, when he and Vince McMahon mutually agreed on a contract release due to the toll that extensive touring was taking on Droese.
 His final televised match was aired on the July 13, 1996 edition of Superstars, a loss to T.L.
 Hopper.